Skip to main content

 We can use createAsyncThunk to help with sending data, not just fetching it.
 We'll create a thunk that accepts the values from our <AddPostForm> as an argument, and makes an HTTP POST call to the fake API to save the data.

 In the process, we're going to change how we work with the new post object in our reducers.
 Currently, our postsSlice is creating a new post object in the prepare callback for postAdded, and generating a new unique ID for that post.
 In most apps that save data to a server, the server will take care of generating unique IDs and filling out any extra fields, and will usually return the completed data in its response.
 So, we can send a request body like { title, content, user: userId } to the server, and then take the complete post object it sends back and add it to our postsSlice state.
+We'll also extract a NewPost type to represent the object that gets passed into the thunk.

-export const addNewPost = createAsyncThunk(
+export const addNewPost = createAppAsyncThunk(

 'posts/addNewPost',